project-chip/zap/docs/api.md

 Returns the zap version.

 **Kind**: global function
-**Returns**: zap version, which is an object that contains 'featureLevel', 'hash', 'timestamp' and 'date'
+**Returns**: zap version, which is an object that contains 'version', 'featureLevel', 'hash', 'timestamp' and 'date'
+<a name="versionsCheck"></a>

+## versionsCheck() ⇒

+Returns true if versions of node and electron are matching.
+If versions are not matching, it prints out a warhing and returns false.

+**Kind**: global function
+**Returns**: true or false, depending on match
 <a name="collectDataFromLibraryXml"></a>

 ## collectDataFromLibraryXml(ctx) ⇒